 There are hundreds of different probiotic supplements out there.
 Some contain billions of bacteria in each capsule.
 So why are there so many?
 And how many probiotic bacteria do you actually need?

-Probiotics are defined as a ‘live microorganisms that confer the health effects to the host when consumed in adequate amounts.1
+Probiotics are ‘live microorganisms that confer a health effect when consumed in adequate amounts.1

 Researchers are still identifying new probiotics, and while they may never find and identify every single probiotic strain out there, the number of currently known probiotic strains is almost at 8,000.2